 I’m eager to get more bookings and to show crowds my style on the Dj side.

-How would you describe your latest release A Nod to MAW which is out on 9th August on your own Half Assed Records label and please can you give us a bit of history about the release?
+How would you describe your latest release A Nod to MAW which is out now on your own Half Assed Records label and please can you give us a bit of history about the release?

 I would say its a tribute record to Masters At Work.
 In many ways a thank you.
 I started this back in 2015, just after I bought a NI Maschine Studio in Brooklyn.
 I came across some chord sample I had and it instantly reminded me of “I Can’t Get No Sleep”.
 I played around with the chord progressions and that became the backbone of the record.
 I finished it in a studio space my good friend Luis Baro and I rented in Brooklyn.